erikdmitchell/advanced-cms/README.md

 	Added option for excerpt in Custom Post Types.

+	Reworked Custom Post Type functionality.
+Edit and Delete are all done via ajax. (more to come in future releases)

 	When a Custom Post Type name is changed, the db post_type also gets changed to maintain compatibility.

 	Extended the metabox ids that are reserved to prevent odd conflicts.